paper-engineer/guides-to-life/examples/index.md

 ---
 layout: default
 title: Freedom Highway
-nav: false
 ---

-This is, we'll say, a placeholder front page.
-I'm trying something.
+This is a backup because I'm now messing with my real index.md page.

 [If you're looking for the Guides, click here.](https://guides.alwaysdata.net)

-just realised I have to do this

 {% include chapter-list.html %}